KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/installing-from-source.md

 In the command below, the `-j$(nproc)` parameter instructs the script to utilize all available processors in your hardware.

 Alternatively, you may instruct the script to use only a set number of processors.
-For example, `-j8` will instructs the script to use `8` processors.
+For example, `-j8` instructs the script to use `8` processors; `-j4` instructs the script to use `4` processors, etc.

 ```bash
 ./zcutil/build.sh -j$(nproc)